 My honest impression of it all

-I found the two women to be fascinating, knowledgeable and I thoroughly enjoyed talking to both of them.
+I found the two women to be fascinating, and knowledgeable and I thoroughly enjoyed talking to both of them.
 Sex is a part of most people’s lives and just because we’re older doesn’t mean we can’t enjoy it too.

-From what I watched, I can tell you is that it’s very real, and not at all salacious.
+From what I watched, I can tell you that it’s very real, and not at all salacious.
 The educational aspect of it is valuable and Joan’s narration and tips are well thought out and helpful.
 However, at the risk of sounding ageist, watching older people doing it hardcore on camera isn’t my cup of tea, but it may be yours.
-If you’re adventurous, I invite you to visit both Joan Price and Jessica Drake’s website to see for yourself.
+If you’re adventurous, I invite you to visit both Joan Price and Jessica Drake’s websites to see for yourself.
 For more about their collaboration and to order the film, click here.

 I love that we can be open with senior sex.
 It’s important.
-And I appreciate both of the women’s entrepreneurial spirit.
+And I appreciate both of the women’s entrepreneurial spirits.
 We often have a one-sided view when it comes to the adult film industry, but I can tell you that Jessica is business-savvy, smart, and passionate about what she does.
 Joan found a niche that resonated with her and she uses her educational background to her advantage.